Why? Is it because I’ll have big fat vine ripe tomatoes in my garden? Yes…but, no.

 And you know what I recently discovered about myself?
 I like planning a remodel almost as much as I like planning a trip or a big dinner party.
 I love looking at flooring, figuring out which cabinets and paint colors, and researching appliances just as much as researching some exotic location and finding that perfect hotel or restaurant.
 For the last few months I’ve been deep in it.
 But it was all theoretical until last week when we ordered the cabinets.
 Now the real work begins.
 I am so excited and it’s not even for our home kitchen.

-Late last year we purchased a vacation property which has been in my husband’s family for more than half a century.
+Late last year we purchased a vacation property that has been in my husband’s family for more than half a century.
 It’s in the San Bernadino mountains about an hour and a half from where we live in Los Angeles.
 It’s at 6000 feet and it snows there in the winter.
 The summers are gloriously cool when it’s scorching in LA.
 We’ve been going there forever, but now it officially belongs to us.
 The property is beautiful, at the end of a cul du sac, and in the middle of the forest with views across a valley.

 But the house?
-Oh, the house (cue sad shaking of head and deep sigh).
+Oh, the house (cue sad shaking of my head and deep sigh).
 It was built after a fire destroyed the original cabin in the early 1980s and it needs some serious TLC.
 There is a back room for storing tools which will be incorporated into the kitchen space and it’s painted “caution orange”.
 It’s frightening.
-When I showed a photo of it to the kitchen sales person at Ikea, she said “And where will you keep your serial killer rope now?”
+When I showed a photo of it to the kitchen salesperson at Ikea, she said “And where will you keep your serial killer rope now?”

 Yes, it’s that bad.